github/docs/data/reusables/desktop/select-email-git-config.md

-1. In the **Email** dropdown, select the email address you would like to use for your commits.
+1. Select the **Email** dropdown and click the email address you would like to use for your commits.